-Taxpayers (hereinafter "AT&T) are protesting denials of refund claims relating to tax that was paid by customers for services that AT&T claims were comprised solely of Internet access service.
-The original complaint was filed in the 15th circuit in Palm Beach County, but the Department moved for a venue change to the 2nd circuit in Leon County.
-Discovery is ongoing regarding venue.
+Taxpayers (hereinafter "AT&T") protested denials of refund claims relating to tax paid by customers for services that AT&T claimed were comprised solely of Internet access service.
+The original complaint was filed in the 15th Circuit in Palm Beach County, but the Department moved for a venue change to the 2nd Circuit in Leon County.
+While discovery was ongoing regarding venue, settlement was reached in the case.